Skip to content

 One of the many gifts I have discovered in moving from founder CEO to coach has been the normalization of my own ups and downs.

-On the days when you find yourself low on any one of the three, trying to white-knuckle your way out of it can be counter-productive.
+The creation of something from nothing requires energy, motivation, and creativity.
+And each of those things can be fleeting.
+On the days when you find yourself low on any one of the three, trying to white-knuckle your way out of it is often counter-productive.

 Think of the last time you felt close to a 10 at each.
 Fully energized, highly motivated, and steeped in creativity.
 How easy does your work come in those moments?